 Mor Yahalom recently joined the Marom Group as a Project Manager, working on strategic planning for philanthropies and NGOs, after working for Ambassador (ret.)
 Daniel Kurtzer as his Research Assistant.
 Mor has a Master’s in Public Affairs from Princeton’s Woodrow Wilson School, where she was selected to be a Student Fellow at the Center for International Security Studies (CISS), and Co-Chaired the Gender Policy Network (GPN).
 Prior to pursuing her MPA, Mor was the President of the Israeli Model-UN Association (IMUNA), and worked at the Israeli Knesset as Parliamentary Advisor to MK Ronen Hoffman.
 Mor is passionate about gender equality and empowering women, especially in the field of peace and security and is currently working on an initiative to engage women from the Middle East in regional security dialogue.

-To request Mor as a speaker for your campus, community or event, please email email@example.com.
+To request Mor as a speaker for your school, community or event, please complete the request form here or email email@example.com.